leerikss/barcode-decoder/README.md

 - This generates the "screenshot-decoder-win.exe" file under the target/ folder

 # Eclipse
-If you're using the Eclipse IDE, add the necessary eclipse project files by running
+- If you're using the Eclipse IDE, add the necessary eclipse project files by running
 ```
 mvn eclipse:eclipse
 ```

+# Release
+- Prebuilt binaries for windows,OSX and Linux can be found in the release/ folder

 # Credits
 - zxing (https://github.com/zxing/zxing)
 - appbundler-plugin (https://github.com/federkasten/appbundler-plugin)